-The Brattleboro Retreat is a not-for-profit, regional specialty mental health and addiction treatment center that was founded in 1834.
+The Brattleboro Retreat is a not-for-profit, regional specialty mental health treatment center that was founded in 1834.
 We provide a full range of diagnostic and treatment services for individuals of all ages.
 Nationally recognized as a leader in the field of psychiatry, the Brattleboro Retreat offers a high-quality, individualized, comprehensive continuum of care.

 A member of the Ivy League Hospitals network, the Brattleboro Retreat is accredited by numerous state and national organizations including The Joint Commission.
 We offer among the highest ratios of clinical-staff-to-patients, the region's most extensive roster of psychiatric talent, as well as a wide range of contemporary treatment modalities and programs including: